-Keep warm with Nike’s Pro Warm Liner Gloves for all cold-weather runs.
+Keep warm with Nike’s running for all cold-weather runs.
 Stay dry but also warm with these thin gloves that are perfect for training.
-Made from 85% polyester and 15% elastic, these gloves are flexible and form-fitting.
 Compatible with a touch screen, you won’t have to worry about removing your gloves for a moment on any cold days.

 Keep the cold off your ears with a Gore Wear headband.
 Soft, warm, and easy to wash, this headband will keep you toasty for an entire season.
 Don’t fear the stretch, it’s made to fit snugly but comfortably around different-sized heads.
 The Gore Wear headband comes in a variety of colors and is made from a moisture-wicking fabric that will keep the sweat off your face.
 Stay warm this winter with the Gore Wear Headband.